werdbrian/vFeed/README.md

 *Name here* Foss Tracker
 =========================================================
-*Name here* FOSS tracker is a tool used to aggregate vulnerability data and provide real-time updates on vulnerabilities in FOSS packages, removing the hassle of manual look-up and maintenence/patching of FOSS software.
-We intend to leverage the vFeed Python API as well as the vFeed.db of Vuln. and Threat databases.
+*Name here* FOSS tracker is a tool used provide real-time updates on vulnerabilities in FOSS packages, removing the hassle of manual look-up and facilitating maintenence/patching of FOSS software.
+We intend to leverage the vFeed Python API to aggregate vulnerability data and mitigation data into a unified database.

 **The rest of the text is borrowed from the vFeed readme**